kbravo10/pokemon-project-phase-1/README.md

 The resource where you can find the json data is located at `http://localhost:3000/Pokemon` After running the json server open up `index.html` in another terminal.
 A new window in your browser will pop up and will display your HTML code.

+## Instructions

+### Page loads

+There is a `DOMEventListener` event that allows the page to load succesfully.
+After loading you are greeted with a `header`, an `img` with the id = gif that displays a gif and a `div` with the class=start that display two buttons that will display other forms.

+### The page loaded buttons

+In the `div` with `class=start` theres another `div` with `class=user-choice`, there are 2 buttons one with two different id's.

+### Choosing the `YOUR PC` button

+When the web application is ran for the first time you are given a few pokemon that you can choose from.
+They images are in a `form` with the id `pokemon-images`